LukeShortCloud/rootpages/src/programming/devops.rst

 Twelve-Factor App Methodology
 -----------------------------

-The twelve-factor metholody defines a set of standards to create cloud-native applications.
+The twelve-factor methodology defines a set of standards to create cloud-native applications.
 These are microservices that can easily scale on cloud platforms.

 Principles: